15 Signs of Borderline Personality Disorder (BPD)

 Early adulthood is when an individual begins to show signs of BPD.
 The younger you are diagnosed with BPD, the easier it is to get treated.
 In this article, we'll discuss the signs of Borderline personality disorder.
 This article is not to self-diagnose, only for informative purposes.
 See a mental health professional if you think you might have BPD.

 According to studies, about one out of every 100 individuals suffers from BPD.
 Men and women appear to be affected equally, but women are more likely to be diagnosed.
-This might be because males are less likely to askĀ for help.
+This might be because males are less likely to ask for help.

-Difficulty controlling and regulating emotions.
+Difficulty controlling and regulating emotions

-Mood swings.
+Mood swings

-Change in interest and values.
+Change in interest and values

 The 15 Symptoms of BPD